tonmoy-hossain/GenAI_blog/README.md

 #### Fair Use Defense
 1. Data creator
 	+ Creates content that might be used for GenAI training.
-	+ Whose copyright may be violated.
+	+ Whose copyright may be violated?
 	+ May sue Tech Company who deploys GenAI

 2. Tech Company
-When Tech Companies who deploys GenAI is sued for copyright violation, they can use the Fair Use Defense to not get charged.
+When Tech Companies that deploy GenAI are sued for copyright violation, they can use the Fair Use Defense to not get charged.

 Four “Arguments” Tech Company Can Use for Defense